csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/README.md

 That's because all of these languages and packages utilise and are built on the same programming fundamentals, which we're now going to go through.

+# General introduction

-In the introduction below, the syntax is Python.
+In the introduction below, the syntax is python.

 ## Commands
 Python, Matlab, and R are interpreted languages.
 That means the code is interpreted at run time (there's no pre-compiling).